-Base Vehicle Warranty - provided by either Fiat or Peugeot
+Base Vehicle Warranty - provided by Fiat

-Your vehicle is a panel van conversion motorhome which utilises either a Fiat or Peugeot base vehicle.
-For a panel van conversion motorhome.
-Swift takes a panel van as supplied by either Fiat or Peugeot and fits out the interior of the van for habitation.
-Either Fiat or Peugeot provide a manufacturer's warranty for the base vehicle as supplied to Swift by them.
-For any issues with the base vehicle warranty please contact your local commercial Fiat/Peugeot dealer.
-This Motorhome Warranty does not cover any parts of your motorhome that are covered by the Fiat or Peugeot manufacturer's warranty.
-Your base vehicle warranty is subject to the terms and conditions contained in the Fiat or Peugeot handbook supplied with the base vehicle and the vehicle must be serviced in accordance with Fiat or Peugeot requirements.
+Your vehicle is a panel van conversion motorhome which utilises a Fiat base vehicle.
+For a panel van conversion motorhome, Swift takes a panel van as supplied by Fiat and fits out the interior of the van for habitation.
+Fiat provide a manufacturer's warranty for the base vehicle as supplied to Swift by them.
+For any issues with the base vehicle warranty please contact your local commercial Fiat dealer.
+This Motorhome Warranty does not cover any parts of your motorhome that are covered by the Fiat manufacturer's warranty.
+Your base vehicle warranty is subject to the terms and conditions contained in the Fiat handbook supplied with the base vehicle and the vehicle must be serviced in accordance with Fiat requirements.